katherinew5896/sep11-freedom-project/tool/learning-log.md

 ![k](ide.png)

-This shwos that I was able to use my ide and put everything on there.
+This shows that I was able to use my ide and put everything on there.

 This is what we did for LL6 and we are planning on changing the texture and adding music to it for the next LL.